 The park is an easy 350 metre stroll from the Kaniva Visitor Centre, just follow the Sheep Art Trail to bring you to the start of it.
 The Fauna Park contains one White Western Grey Kangaroo, two Grey Western Greys. two Red-necked Wallabies, a deer, an emu and a peacock.
 The aviary is home to Red-tailed Black Cockatoos, Regent Parrots, Western Rosellas, Cockatiels, Princess Parrots, Sulphur-crested Cockatoo, Red-capped Parrot and a Galah.
+It is also home to the original engine that was used to provide the electricity to the town from 1925 - 1964.

 There is plenty of easy parking suitable for caravans and RVs, free BBQ & toilets.
 So enjoy a picnic or BBQ as part of your visit to this interesting area run by our localLions Club, volunteers and WWSC Parks and Garden Staff.
 Please assist us in keeping this area clean by using the rubbish bins and doggie poo bags.